hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 ![share-folder](https://github.com/Ecohydraulics/media/raw/master/png/vm-share-folder.png)

 The shared folder will then be visible in the *Files* (*Activities* > *Filing cabinet symbol*) on the left (e.g., as *sf_shared*).
-A reboot may be required.

 {% include note.html content="File sharing only works with the *Guest Additions CD image* installed (see above section on setting up and familiarizing with Debian Linux)." %}

-***

-> **If a *Permission denied* message appears when you click on `sf_shared` ...**

-When trying to access the shared folder, a *Permission denied* message may appear because it is not assigned to the *vboxsf* group.
+A ***Permission denied*** message is likely to appear when you click on `sf_shared`.
+The message may appear because your user name is not assigned to the *vboxsf* group.
 The *vboxsf* is the one, which is automatically assigned for accessing the shared folder.
 To verify the group name, go to the shared folder, right-click in the free space, and select *Permissions*.
 A window with group names that have access to the shared folder opens.
 To add your username type (in *Terminal*):

 ```
-sudo usermod -a -G vboxsf YOUR-USER-NAME
+sudo usermod -aG vboxsf YOUR-USER-NAME
 ```

 Afterwards, **reboot the *Debian Linux VM*** and test if you can access the folder, and create and modify files.